OGRECave/ogre/Docs/src/tutorials/basictutorials/basictutorial2.md

 @snippet Samples/Tutorials/BasicTutorial2.cpp spotlightposrot

-@note You must be wondering why we call setDirection for light source and then call the same method for related SceneNode.
-As long as setDirection is deprecated for Light it has to be attached to SceneNode.
-Since SceneNode default rotation is NEGATIVE\_UNIT\_Z we need to set same value for Light.
-Direction for light by default is not NEGATIVE\_UNIT\_Z but in the future releases it will be replaced with this value.
-So this extra call of setDirection for Light could be deleted in future.
-In other words we need this extra move for future compatibilty.

 ![](bt2_light_dir_1.png)

 Finally, we set what is called the spotlight range.
 These are the angles that determine where the light fades from bright in the middle to dimmer on the outside edges.